 1. Doctors, patients and Governments know that many of Australia’s regional and rural communities are crying out for doctors.
-Recent workforce modelling indicates that in order to sustainably meet our future health needs, our health systems must retain as many Australian-trained doctors as we can.
-It’s telling that a doctor shortfall of approximately 3000 is predicted even based on Australia’s current trajectory of medical workforce development, which relies on the importation of thousands of overseas-trained doctors each year.
+Health Workforce Australia’s workforce modelling indicates that in order to sustainably meet our future health needs, our health systems must retain as many Australian-trained doctors as we can.
+Even this workforce modelling relies on the importation of thousands of overseas-trained doctors each year.
 In this context, it’s madness to even contemplate shipping out Australian-trained doctors.

 2. Tens of thousands of taxpayer dollars and health system resources go into training each and every medical student.
 Aside from the personal time and financial costs of medical training, to deny a medical graduate an internship is a huge waste of these resources.

 3. At this stage, the students affected by this crisis are international students studying in Australian medical schools.
 Such students make up approximately 15% of the medical school cohort and pay tuition fees of up to $300,000 over four to six years.
 It’s widely acknowledged that Universities are reliant on this revenue to subsidise domestic students and remain sustainable into the future.